wandwramp/website/index.md

 The Waikato RISC Architecture Micro Processor or WRAMP, is designed to be a simple architecture which can help you gain a practical understanding of the internal workings of a computer.
 WRAMP provides an introduction to assembly programming, ABI conventions, interrupt handling and stack frames.
 The initial implementation on REX boards was developed at the University of Waikato by Dean Armstrong, as part of an undergraduate degree.
-The implementation for [Basys3 FPGAs](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start?redirect=1) was developed by Daniel Oosterwijk and Tyler Marriner at the University of Waikato.
+The implementation for [Basys3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start?redirect=1) FPGAs was developed by Daniel Oosterwijk and Tyler Marriner at the University of Waikato.

 The original version of WRAMP was written in VHDL across several logic devices within a host board, the REX board.
 As part of the porting process, the source was rewritten in Verilog for use with Vivado and the Basys3.
+This new version contains 16 LEDs and 16 switches as well as 4 SSDs and 3 usable buttons (two of the buttons are reserved, one for a user interrupt and one for a reset button).

 The Verilog implementation is called [WRAMPsys](https://github.com/wandwramp/WRAMPsys), please note this is not in System Verilog despite the name.